Constructing discrete harmonic functions in wedges: Introduction and main results

 it is shown in \cite{ChFuRa-20} that the $h_i(x)$ may be constructed from certain polyharmonic functions as well as from signed harmonic functions.

-Our third motivation comes from potential theory, where non-positive discrete harmonic functions turn out to be more difficult to study, compared to positive harmonic functions.
+Our third motivation comes from potential theory, where sign changing discrete harmonic functions turn out to be more difficult to study, compared to positive harmonic functions.
 Indeed, such classical tools as Harnack inequality (heavily used in \cite{Mu-06,Va-99}, for instance) do not hold anymore.
 Any construction of such functions becomes more relevant.

-Finally, there might be some interesting features regarding the nodal domains of these non-positive harmonic functions.
+Finally, there might be some interesting features regarding the nodal domains of these sign changing harmonic functions.
 Indeed, within the connected components of the nodal lines, harmonic functions take a constant sign (by definition).
-Take an example: the function $h(i,j)=ij(i-j)(i+j)$ is discrete harmonic for the usual Laplacian in dimension $2$ (probability $\frac{1}{4}$ to the four nearest neighbors):
+Take an example: the function $h(i,j)=ij(i-j)(i+j)$ is discrete harmonic for the usual Laplacian in dimension $2$ (probability $\frac{1}{4}$ to the four nearest neighbours):